rphang/evilBPF/hidden_ssh/README.md

 - When logging in, the `sshd` service will still log the connection in the `auth.log` file.
 (This can be a good future improvement to work on)

 > [!NOTE]
-> Btw, i know that for now the code is not really clean... at all 💀 ...
-Looking to improve it one day
+> Btw, i know that for now the code ain't clean 💀.
+Looking to improve it one day.